-One late afternoon, as I was walking to PAK’nSAVE, a warehouse grocery 550 meters away from where we’re staying in Timaru, I can’t help but wonder when would winter’s cold diminish.
+One late afternoon, as I was walking to PAK’nSAVE, a warehouse grocery 550 meters away from where we’re staying in Timaru, I can’t help but wonder when would the winter’s cold diminish.

-As I approached the mall’s doors, I read a poster that seems to greet cheerfully all entrants.
+As I approached the mall’s doors, I read a poster that seems to greet all entrants cheerfully.
 It reads, “Spring is on the way”.

 Wow, the statement had a soothing effect on me.
 Winter is finally ending, and what a joy to know that spring is coming.

 Yeah, it’s a relief to know that seasons come and go.
 Life becomes exciting knowing and anticipating what the new season would bring.